PRODUCT COMPARISONS

 VB C#

 In the preceding example, we first load an existing document using the pdf-document class's fromfile method.
-The copypage method then allows us to copy pages from an existing document, and the Saveas method allows us to save the document into a separate file.
+The copypage method then allows us to copy pages from an existing document, and the SaveAs method allows us to save the document into a separate file.
 The page numbers all begin with zero.
-Accordingly, we must supply a page number starting with a zero.
+Accordingly, we must supply a page number starting with zero.

 9.2 Using iText PDF